preethisingh2301-a11y/Health-care-chatbot/README.md

 💬 Perfect for beginners, students, and ML enthusiasts who want to see a full project from scratch.
 By the end, you’ll have a working AI chatbot deployed on the web, ready to impress in your portfolio.

-🔔 Subscribe: @souvikchai for more AI, ML, and Python projects 📢 Share: Tag your friends interested in Healthcare AI & Data Science!

 Open http://127.0.0.1:5000/ in your browser.